Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Blue Cross Blue Shield Cataract Surgery Coverage

 The Blue Cross Blue Shield (BCBS) insurance plan, being a private one, also offers Medicare Advantage plans.
 The Federal Blue Cross Blue Shield cataract surgery coverage applies to cataract surgical procedures along with a standard IOL.
-The premium IOLs, such as toric or multifocal lenses, are not covered, and you will need to pay for them out of pocket.
+Premium IOLs, such as toric or multifocal lenses, are not covered and will need to be paid for out of pocket.
 While these plans cover the cataract surgery costs significantly, the copays and deductibles vary considerably with the healthcare provider and the state you choose for treatment.
-Since the BCBS plans also offer Medicare Advantage plans, seniors seeking an added advantage of a flexible choice of providers can opt for this option.
+Since BCBS also offers Medicare Advantage plans, seniors seeking the added flexibility of a wider choice of providers can opt for this option.
 The advantages of Blue Cross Blue Shield cataract surgery coverage for seniors vary significantly with the plan.
 It's crucial to review the plan documents carefully to get the best out of it.

 Aetna Cataract Surgery Coverage

 The Aetna healthcare insurance offers coverage for medically necessary cataract surgeries.
-While Aetna plans vary in terms of basic terms and conditions, the best part is that a few of them cover advanced lens options.
+While Aetna plans vary in basic terms and conditions, the good news is that a few of them cover advanced lens options.
 Furthermore, some of Aetna’s advantage plans also cover routine eye examinations and glasses or contact lenses (to a limited extent).
-However, the percentage of coverage varies depending on the service provider chosen.
+However, the coverage percentage varies depending on the chosen service provider.
 You should choose among the in-network ophthalmologists or eye hospitals to avail a better coverage.[5]

 Cigna Cataract Surgery Coverage

-Various Cigna insurance plans cover cataract surgery costs with varying percentages of coverage.
-While most of them cover the surgery costs along with standard lenses, a few also cover the diagnostic tests.
+Various Cigna insurance plans cover cataract surgery costs at varying percentages.
+While most of them cover surgical costs and standard lenses, a few also cover diagnostic tests.
 However, like many other insurance providers, Cigna does not cover the premium lens options.
 Further, the coverage applies only to medically necessary cataract patients.
-Note that Cigna coverage for cataract surgery comes with some amount of deductibles, copays, and coinsurance.
+Note that Cigna coverage for cataract surgery comes with deductibles, copays, and coinsurance.

 Humana Cataract Surgery Coverage

 The Humana insurance coverage works similarly to many other insurance plans.
 It offers coverage for cataract surgery along with a standard IOL.
-Furthermore, patients need to choose among the network of mentioned providers to obtain maximum coverage.
-Additionally, prior authorization is a mandatory requirement, meaning you need to obtain pre-authorization from Humana authorities in order to get it covered.
+Furthermore, patients need to choose among the providers mentioned in the network to obtain maximum coverage.
+Additionally, prior authorization is mandatory, meaning you need to obtain pre-authorization from Humana to have it covered.

 Probable Out-of-Pocket Expenses for Cataract Surgery

 The government funds Medicare, Medicaid, and other private insurance providers, such as Humana, Cigna, Aetna, and Blue Cross Blue Shield, which offer coverage for cataract surgical procedures and a standard IOL.
-However, you will need to pay for premium lens choices out of pocket.
-Additionally, here is a list of a few treatment-related expenses that you will need to pay directly.
+However, you will need to pay out of pocket for premium lens options.
+Additionally, here is a list of treatment-related expenses you will need to pay directly.

 • Facility fees (in case you choose an out-of-network doctor)